Essential Tips for Maintaining Your Hardwood Floors

 Preventing Scratches

-• Install felt pads under all furniture legs
+• Use felt pads under furniture legs to prevent scratches when moving furniture

 Refinishing Tips